nvmcr/DataScience_HandBook/Machine_Learning/README.md

 The key idea behind the KNN algorithm is that similar instances are likely to have similar labels or target values.
 By considering the labels or target values of the k nearest neighbors, the algorithm makes predictions based on the local structure of the data.
 Remember to pick od number of k to avoiding tie between categories, scale the features (normalize) first as this is a distance based algorithm and for categorical features, appropriate distance metrics (such as Hamming distance or Jaccard similarity) need to be used instead of Euclidean or Manhattan distance.
 ## Tree Methods
 ### Decision Trees
+Tree methods are the best choice for the tabular data.
+Lets see how they work.
+1. Decision trees start with the root and have Nodes (decisions).
+Each of these nodes can again have nodes.
+The node without any following nodes (children) is called a leaf.
+2. Imagine we have a dataset with features
+3. Each of these node decisions are decisions taken on a feature of the dataset (Hates Rose<--(left is no)loves Titanic(right is yes)-->Loves Rose).
+Generally the leaves are output.
+4. If there are multiple features, to decide which feature goes first on the tree, following method is used (**Gini Impurity**).
+    * Each feature is soley used to predict the outcome.
+Say the outcome is Buys ticket or doesn't buy.
+Feature be, Likes Actor (Yes or No).
+    * Out of all samples, number of yes and no in output is calculated for liking actor and not liking actor.
+    * Which means each children (leaf) of this node will have a number of yes and no.
+    * Gini Impurity for each leaf is calculated as $1-(Probability of Yes)^2-(Probability of No)^2$.
+    * Total gini impurity of the node is calculated by averaging impurity of each leaf.
+    * If the number of samples on each of the leaf is not equal take the weighted average of each leaf and do average for node i.e `Weighted avg of each leaf = (Number of samples in leaf/Total samples in the node)*gini impurity of the leaf`.

+    What if the feature has numeric data?
+    * Let the feature be distance of theatre.
+Sort that column and then calculate avergae of each of the adjacent cells and calculated gini impurity.
+    * For example, let the sorted values be 7,12,18,35,38.
+Calulating avg of each adjacent cell gives 9.5,15,26.5,36.5.
+    * Each node will be like Distance < 9.5, then each of the leaf will have outputs yes and no. Then calculate gini impurity for this node.
+    * Repeat the above step for all 15,26.5,36.5 and decide the best value.
+    * This best value node, Distance < 15 will compete with other features like, likes actor to be decided to go first.
+4. Now we will have one feature decision as the root.
+If the children of this root have any impurity i.e few Yes and few No (Pure means full yes or full no), then that children will become a Node and step 3 is repeated again till we reach a node that is pure.
+5. If the node is pure then it becomes a leaf.
+6. If the leaf has No, then the decision is Doesn't buy ticket and vice-versa.

+What if the output is a regression value?
+1. Choosing a feature is done by gini impurity but instead of taking yes and no probability, we take squared residual errors.
+2. Say distance be a feature and price be output.
+If distance < 3, the children will be Price = (Average outputs in data when distance is less than 3) and other children will other end average.
+3. Each children gini impurity is calculated by `(Average - Actual price)^2` for each sample and add all to get impurity of that leaf.
+4. Thus choose a distance < value, such that value gives least residual errors.
+5. Compare this way for all other features to choose root.
+6. The root's children will become a leaf if there is no further reduction.
+This will create a leaf for each sample.
+To avoid this we will set a parameter ex:7 which means if a node cant avg 7 or more samples, it becomes a leaf displaying the avg value which is nothing but output.

+Decision trees are powerful but they generally overfit as trees grow too long trying to learn everything about the data.
+So we prune the tree to avoid overfitting.
+There are two types of pruning.
+1. Pre-pruning technique involves tuning hyper-paramters like `max_depth`, `max_features`, `min_samples_leaf` and `min_samples_split` before training the model.
+This type of pre-fitting optimization is called early fitting.

+2. Other technique is called post-pruning.
+We typically tune only `ccp_aplha` which stands for Cost Complexity Pruning.
+It is similar to regularization where aplha is similar to lambda.
+As the tree size increases the loss value increases.
+More the value of aplha more the decion tree is pruned.

+#### Entropy
+To decide which feature to consider for root node, we use Gini impurity.
+Alternatively we can even use entropy.
+It is a measure of the impurity or uncertainty in a set of data.
+It is calculated as $Entropy = -\Sigma p_i log_2(p_i) bits$. p_i represents the proportion of samples belonging to the i-th class or category.
+Suppose we have a dataset with 100 samples, and the target variable has two classes: "A" and "B".
+Let's assume the distribution of classes is as follows:

+Class "A": 60 samples
+Class "B": 40 samples

+To calculate the entropy, we first determine the proportion of samples belonging to each class:

+p_A = 60 / 100 = 0.6
+p_B = 40 / 100 = 0.4

+Next, we substitute these proportions into the entropy formula:

+$$ Entropy = - (p_A * log2(p_A) + p_B * log2(p_B)) $$

+It comes around 1.47 bits.
+Higher the entropy higher the dataset is balanced.
+As balanced datasets will have all classes evenly distributed and no class is favored thus high uncertainity.
+Similarly gini impurity is calculated without logarithm (thus simple calculations) as $Gini = 1-\Sigma p_i^2$.
+### Random Forest

 # References
 The information is pulled from various sources from internet.
 Major sources are: